A very special “Scenario Sprint”

 You’re guided all the way through.
 You’ll go step-by-step through the scenario generation methodology, led by me, Woody Wade.
 I have been a scenario planning practitioner and facilitator for 15+ years, and though I’m based in Switzerland I have an important Dubai connection: I am an Adjunct Professor teaching the methodology to Master’s degree students at Rochester Institute of Technology’s Dubai campus.
 I’ve also written a number of books on scenario planning — the newest is a practical handbook, Your Four Futures.
 Leading the Scenario Sprint, I present the steps of the process to everyone, then float between teams to poke and prod, explain, answer questions, make suggestions — and generally help improve outcomes wherever I can.

 You’ll work only on your own school’s future.
 While the Scenario Sprint is attended by leaders from different institutions, no one will be sharing confidential or proprietary information with anyone else or presenting it to the entire group.
-You could say that the Scenario Sprint is in effect like a dozen school-specific workshops taking place in parallel in the same room.
+You could say that the Scenario Sprint is, in effect, like 20 school-specific workshops taking place in parallel simultaneously.
 Each team does its own work, with me facilitating the process.
 Your own plans, info, and competitive positioning remain fully protected — and by the end of the day, strengthened.

 Why attend?

 With so many external forces having the potential to affect you, are you confident that you can visualize your school’s strategic terrain several years from now?
 It’s not an easy task, which is why exploring plausible futures in a structured way is such a big help.
-The logical framework we’ll use can help you see how to make more assured strategic decisions that are better aligned with the future that might unfold, e.g. concerning:
+The logical framework we’ll use can help you see how to make more assured strategic decisions that are better aligned with the future that might unfold.
+Such decisions might concern:

 Short and sweet: Foreseeing future uncertainties more clearly is an enormous strategic advantage!